Ground state energy of dilute Bose gases in 1D: Introduction

-on the interval $[0,L]$ with any choice of (local, self-adjoint) boundary conditions.
-Let $\dom{H_N}$ be the appropriate bosonic domain of symmetric wave functions with these boundary conditions.
+on the interval $[0,L]$ with some potential $v$ (see assumptions below) and any choice of (local, self-adjoint) boundary conditions.
+Let $\dom{H_N}$ be the appropriate bosonic domain of symmetric wave functions for this set-up.
 The ground state energy is then

 with energy functional